johangithub/AFMAN11-217v1/chp14.md

 + 14.2.4.1.
 Note: For copter only approaches, the missed approach is based on a climb gradient of at least 400 feet per mile; twice the angle used for fixed-wing instrument approach procedures.
 If a 90 knot (no wind) missed approach is performed, then this climb gradient equates to a 600 foot per minute minimum rate of climb.

 14.2.5.
-Initiation.
-When the missed approach is initiated prior to the MAP, the pilot shall, unless otherwise cleared by ATC, fly the IAP as specified on the approach plate to the MAP at or above the DA/DH before executing a turning maneuver.
+Initiation. <strong><em>When the missed approach is initiated prior to the MAP, the pilot shall, unless otherwise cleared by ATC, fly the IAP as specified on the approach plate to the MAP at or above the DA/DH before executing a turning maneuver.</em></strong>

 14.2.6.
-Delayed Decision.
-If on arrival at the MAP or DH/DA (or at any time thereafter) any of the requirements in paragraph 12.1.2.2 are not met, the pilot shall immediately execute the appropriate missed approach procedure, ATC issued climb out instructions or other ATC clearance.
-Missed approach obstacle clearance is predicated on beginning the missed approach procedure at the MAP from DA/DH and then climbing 200 ft/NM or greater.
+Delayed Decision. <strong><em>If on arrival at the MAP or DH/DA (or at any time thereafter) any of the requirements in paragraph 12.1.2.2 are not met, the pilot shall immediately execute the appropriate missed approach procedure, ATC issued climb out instructions or other ATC clearance.</em></strong> Missed approach obstacle clearance is predicated on beginning the missed approach procedure at the MAP from DA/DH and then climbing 200 ft/NM or greater.
 Initiating a go-around after passing the published MAP may result in loss of obstacle clearance.
 See 14.2.4.

 14.2.7.
 Radar Approach.
 When flying a radar approach, missed approach departure instructions will be given if weather reports indicate that any portion of the final approach will be conducted in IFR conditions.
 At USAF bases where missed approach instructions are published in base flying regulations, controllers may not issue missed approach instructions to locally assigned aircraft.